 Kali mudra pairs well with powerful standing poses where the arms are extended in front of the body or overhead.
 If you’ve been to a Bikram class, you’ll be familiar with the standing half moon (side bend) variation performed in Kali mudra that deeply stretches the side body and strengthens the core.

 Kali mudra (known as Venus Mudra in Kundalini) is often used in Kundalini yoga kriyas like the Sat Kriya.
 Here are some other asanas that go well with Kali Mudra:

 - Parsva Urdhva Hastasana (Standing side bend): stand with the feet hip-width distance apart, tuck the pelvis in, and engage your core.
 Extend the arms up, relax the shoulders, and perform Kali Mudra.
 Bend to either side and maintain the pose for at least 5 full, deep breath cycles.

 - Anjaneyasana (High Lunge): while standing with feet together at the front of the mat, shoot either foot back, stay on the ball of the back foot, engage your core and once you feel stable, raise your arms to the sky and perform the Kali mudra.
 Settle into the shape and take some breaths in-out.

-- Virabhadrasana I (Warrior I): Inhale and from Crescent lunge pose, plant the back foot on the mat in a 45 degrees angle.
+- Virabhadrasana I (Warrior I): Inhale and from the Crescent lunge pose, plant the back foot on the mat at a 45 degrees angle.
 Maintain the back leg completely extended while keeping the front knee bend in line with the ankle.